forcedotcom/salesforcedx-vscode/contributing/publishing.md

 - send a slack notification that a release workflow has been initiated
 - create a tag and release in GitHub

-After the release has been created, it will trigger a publish action that will send a notification to slack to request approval to publish the vsix files to the marketplace.
+After the release has been created, it will trigger two publish actions for publishing in the MS Marketplace and the Open VSX.
+Each action will send a notification to slack to request approval to publish the vsix files.

 Before approving the release to the marketplace, download the vsix files from the release you just created, install them locally and verify they are working as expected.